jgracie52/jgracie52.github.io/src/pages/blog/conwaytensor.md

 ---

-__**Note:**__ Pay special care to the width, height, and speed of the grid.
+__**Note:**__ Pay special care with the width, and height of the grid.
 Because the calculations are performed on the GPU, the grid can be much larger and the calculations can be performed much faster than in the previous implementation.
 However, the speed of the grid will depend on the capabilities of the GPU.
 If you are using a device with a less powerful GPU, you may need to reduce the size of the grid to maintain a reasonable frame rate.

 ---